Grow

 The founder is the visionary: Three foundational steps for your DE&I work

-The most important starting point of creating real change in the experience of underrepresented folks through DE&I work, LaToya said, is for the founder to recognize that they are the de facto head of diversity.
+The most important starting point of creating real change in the experience of underrepresented folks through DE&I work is for the founder to recognize that they are the de facto head of diversity.
 The people team will help bake the strategy and operationalize, but if this work is delegated to an HR department, it becomes transactional rather than transformational.
+Diversity for diversity’s sake doesn’t work for anyone.
+The founder is the visionary, and they have to drive these initiatives.

 Step one: Founder goes first